ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ~~~~~~~~~~
 {: #fig-taps title="Transport Services API Model"}

-The Transport Services API {{!I-D.ietf-taps-interface}} defines the interface for an application to create network connections and transfer data.
+The Transport Services API {{!I-D.ietf-taps-interface}} defines the interface for an application to create connections and transfer data.
 It combines interfaces for multiple interaction patterns into a unified whole.
 By combining name resolution with connection establishment and data transfer in a single API, it allows for more flexible implementations to provide path and transport protocol agility on the application's behalf.
 The implementation {{?I-D.ietf-taps-impl}} is responsible for mapping the API to the various available transport protocols and managing the available network interfaces and paths.

 There are key differences between the architecture of the Transport Services system and the architecture of the Socket API: the API of the Transport Services architecture is asynchronous and event-driven; it uses messages for representing data transfer to applications; and it describes how implementations can use multiple IP addresses, multiple protocols, multiple paths, and provide multiple application streams.